 The Chamber supports efforts to fully leverage the capabilities and strategic value that the Economic Development Authority (EDA) has to offer to Loudoun's long-term economic development potential.
-This includes the EDA's role in advancing workforce housing initiatives in Loudoun and its support for the Loudoun County Department of Economic Development's international business marketing and retention program.
+This includes the EDA's role in advancing housing affordability initiatives in Loudoun and its support for the Loudoun County Department of Economic Development's international business marketing and retention program.

-Small Business:
+Small Business Economy:

-Because of the unique and invaluable contributions that small businesses offer Loudoun's economic prosperity, the Chamber strongly supports increased local and federal funding to support small business infrastructure, programs, and services.
-The Chamber also supports continued development of business incubators and accelerators in the County that will allow for and encourage collaboration and innovation by providing office space where entrepreneurs and innovators can work together and share ideas, and where small businesses have the opportunity to grow stronger and more quickly.
+The Chamber strongly supports continued local and federal funding to support small business infrastructure, programs, and services.
+The Chamber also supports continued development of business incubators and accelerators in the County that will allow for and encourage collaboration and innovation.